Modern Slavery Statement

-This statement sets out the actions that Morelli Group Limited (Morelli) has taken to understand the potential risks to its business from modern slavery and to ensure that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to the financial year ending 31st May 2019.
+This statement sets out the actions that Morelli Group Limited T/as Slim’s Detailing (Slim’s) has taken to understand the potential risks to its business from modern slavery and to ensure that there is no slavery or human trafficking in its own business and its supply chains.
+This statement relates to the financial year ending 31st May 2020.

-Morelli is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.
+Slim’s is absolutely committed to preventing slavery and human trafficking in its activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 2. Organisational structure and supply chains

-This statement covers the activities of Morelli, based in Enfield, United Kingdom.
+This statement covers the activities of Slim’s, based in Enfield, United Kingdom.

-3. Morelli Group’s approach to preventing slavery and human trafficking
+3. Slim’s Group’s approach to preventing slavery and human trafficking

 3.1.
 Relevant policies

-The following policies define the steps the Morelli has taken to prevent slavery and human trafficking in its operations and supply chain:
+The following policies define the steps the Slim’s has taken to prevent slavery and human trafficking in its operations and supply chain:

-• Anti Corruption and Bribery – applicable to all Morelli employees
+- Anti-Corruption and Bribery – applicable to all Slim’s employees

-• Procurement Policy –this applies to all procurement activity in the UK and requires Morelli to adhere to social and ethical standards, and human and labour standards in the procurement of goods and services.
-Our Suppliers are also required to uphold human and labour rights and (in the UK) to prevent slavery and human trafficking in their own operations and supply chains.
+- Procurement Policy –this applies to all procurement activity in the UK and requires our Suppliers to uphold human and labour rights and (in the UK) to prevent slavery and human trafficking in their own operations and supply chains.

-• Recruitment/Agency workers – Morelli uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency before accepting workers from that agency
+- Recruitment/Agency workers – Slim’s uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency before accepting workers from that agency

 3.2.
 Processes and practices